Your Introduction to Pain and Suffering When Watching a Loved One Injured.

 [Plaintiff] claims that [Defendant]’s negligence caused [Plaintiff] emotional distress.
 On this claim, [Plaintiff] has the burden of proving:

 Hence, with respect to indirect negligent infliction of emotional distress, every element of its direct sibling remains the same.
-However, negligent indirect infliction of emotional distress requires that, while being in the zone of danger yourself, you witnessed bodily harm come to someone with whom you have a close personal relationship.
+However, negligent indirect infliction of pain and suffering requires that, while being in the zone of danger yourself, you witnessed bodily harm come to someone with whom you have a close personal relationship.

 Another court has placed pets, as property, beyond that limit, refusing to allow recovery for a pet owner.
 Roman v.
 Carroll, 127 Ariz.
 398, 399 (Ct.
 App.
 1980).
 As such, you may have a claim if you are very close to the loved one you watched injured, even if you are not related, but the relationship must be such that you might as well be.

-In addition to recovery for indirect negligent infliction of emotional distress, you must also be within the zone of danger at the time of the accident.
+In addition to recovery for indirect negligent infliction of pain and suffering, you must also be within the zone of danger at the time of the accident.
 Truly, the only difference between the two claims is that the emotional disturbance and injury from it is derived from witnessing a loved one in peril and injured.
 All other elements are the same as above, and it is important that you should prove it in the same way.

-Arizona requires a physical manifestation of that distress so as to acknowledge the fact that emotional hardship of witnessing a sick one is likely to face the one way or another.
+Arizona requires a physical manifestation of that distress so as to acknowledge the fact that pain and suffering of witnessing a sick one is likely to face the one way or another.
 The physical ailment must be from the emotional disturbance that occurred at the time of the accident not from the stress that is subsequent to such injuries.

 It has proved despite the narrow nature of the claim, with the help of a competent, experienced personal injury attorney, much like any other negligence claim.
 You will likely be asked to testify, as well as talk to a bevy of experts so that your injuries may be linked to either experiencing the accident or watching a loved one injured.
 It is vital that you carefully document and keep track of your medical treatment and symptoms.
 Said symptoms need not be severe, as long as they are observable.